-(1) political sociology and social movements, focusing on the dynamics of collective protest and contentious politics;
+(1) Contentious politics and political movements, focusing on the dynamics of collective action;

-(2) social inequality and poverty, focusing on the institutional change within transitional economies and authoritarian settings;
+(3) Comparative social policy, focusing on the institutional change within transitional economies and authoritarian settings.

-My doctoral dissertation examines mass factionalism and collective violence during the Chinese Cultural Revolution from 1966 to 1968.
+My current book project examines mass factionalism and collective violence during the Chinese Cultural Revolution from 1966 to 1968.
 In conventional social structural model, mass actors’ decisions are affected by functionally differentiated interests inherent in their pre-existing social positions.
 As a result, similar occupational and status groups in the previous hierarchical structure would make similar political choices that lead them to form well-defined competing factions.
-In contrast, I propose a contextual process model to delineate dynamic processes of interactions among movement actors and organizations.
+However, at times of radical instability, political ambiguity and contingency are likely to upset static models of mobilization.
+Based on the analyses of popular rebellion and factional contention in communist China in 1966-1968 with the more abundant sources available today, I identify two key mechanisms—contextual ambiguity and adaptive choice—to mediate political alignment in moments of radical change.
 I argue that the choices of mass actors are highly circumscribed by their entrenched local political context.
-When confronting with an uncertain and ambiguous political environment, mass actors in structurally similar positions would make different political choices with fluid interests and flowing identities.
+When confronting with a rapidly changing and ambiguous political situation, mass actors in structurally similar positions would make varied political choices with fluid interests and flowing identities.

-A native of Nanjing, China, I have received my Bachelor’s degree in Sociology from Fudan University, and further earned my first Master’s degree in Comparative Social Policy from University of Oxford and second Master’s degree in East Asian Studies from Stanford University.
+A native of Nanjing, China, I have received academic training from Stanford University and University of Oxford.
 From 2005 to 2008, I had been working in the Department of Applied Social Studies at City University of Hong Kong as a Research Associate.